pdfcpu/pdfcpu/generate/import.md

 ## Examples

-Create a single page `photo.pdf` containing `photo.png` using the default positioning `p:full`.
+Create a single page `photo.pdf` containing `photo.png` using the default positioning `pos:full`.
 The page size dimensions will match the dimensions of the image:

 ```sh
 pdfcpu import photo.pdf photo.png